 Those words were emblazoned on a poster that hung in my room in my high school years.
 Ali McGraw and Ryan O-Neal, stars of the hit movie “Love Story,” were blissfully gazing into a future of no conditions or expectations.
-My sixteen year-old self couldn’t wait to get into a relationship where all was understood.
-Where you couldn’t mess up and you’d be accepted, completely and fully.
+My sixteen year-old self couldn’t wait to get into a relationship where all was understood, you couldn’t mess up, and you’d be accepted…completely and fully.
 True love would make hurting each other impossible because our intentions would never be questioned.

 Not “I’m sorry but…“.
 No excuses or rationalizations.
 Simply, “I’m sorry.”

 Can non-apology turn into manipulation?
 You bet…

 You may have grown up in a family where no one apologized — for anything.
-It was viewed as giving up too much control, as if you would be taking a one-down position by uttering such words.
-No one ever apologized to you, and nobody took the time or made the effort to remember that you might be confused or afraid of disappointed.
+It was viewed as giving up too much control, as if you would be taking a subordinate position by uttering such words.
+No one ever apologized to you as a child, and nobody took the time or made the effort to remember that you might be confused or afraid or disappointed.

-If your partner won’t apologize, it can be pretty miserable.
+If it’s your partner that won’t apologize, it can be pretty miserable.
 They’re never wrong and never admit to misperceptions or outright lies.
-Instead they admonish you, perhaps harshly, perhaps seemingly with care — that your own reality is off.
+Instead they admonish you, perhaps harshly, that your own reality is off.
 If it goes too far, it can morph into emotional manipulation, or what’s termed “gaslighting,” part of a narcissistic personality.
-They need to control and govern your thinking, and may work to undermine your own sense of reality.
+Someone with narcissistic traits needs to control and govern your thinking, and may work to undermine your own sense of reality.

 What has to change?

-You can retrain your mind to accept that an apology, and the humility that goes along with it, is not only a good thing but something that leads to a much more solid relationship.
-Moreover, it leads to a healthier you.
+You can retrain your mind.
+You can begin to accept that an apology, and the humility that goes along with it, is not only a good thing but also something that leads to a much more solid relationship.
+And a healthier you.

 Because let’s face it — you’re going to screw up.
 Nobody is perfect; mistakes will be made.
 Your transgression may be something fairly insignificant…or maybe not.
 Regardless, you’re going to be disappointing, and even frustrating at times.